 Following the event which occurred in all three of the iconic movies, our three protagonists return to Isla Nublar along with John Hammond, the eccentric park owner who loves dabbling with dangerous things.
 You’ve all agreed to come back in order to both take control over the island from the unleashed dinosaurs and return it to a state in which tourists can visit once again.
 So, your first task is to repair all the fences, tranquilise and return all raptors to their secure pen, and rebuild the essential facilities which will hopefully protect you from any unexpected events.

 Once you’ve restored Site A to a decent level, you’ll also get to explore Site B, Isla Sorna, as you segregate and breed new dinosaurs which can be sent over to Site A in order to boost the overall rating of the park.
-Following a narrative which includes taking tasks from Dr. Ellie Sattler, Dr. Ian Malcolm, and Dr. Alan Grant, you’ll work towards setting up new Jurassic Park tours (with the original design cars), generating a steady income, and maintaining the park security.
+Following a narrative that includes taking tasks from Dr. Ellie Sattler, Dr. Ian Malcolm, and Dr. Alan Grant, you’ll work towards setting up new Jurassic Park tours (with the original design cars), generating a steady income, and maintaining the park security.

 Although you could argue that this DLC is the same as the base game – if you remove the name and characters then it’s quite generic – this expansion contains a lot of references and visuals which remind you of the iconic movies.
 I’ll get into the new additions later in the review but I felt like this DLC was a great homage to the original trilogy and I really felt like I was helping rebuild the official Jurassic Park and not simply setting up a random facility with extinct creatures populating it.